Datasilk/Saber/App/README.md

     * Tapestry color schemes for Saber's IDE reside in this folder
   * **platform.less**
     * This LESS file is the main style sheet used by Saber's IDE
-  * **website.less**
-    * This LESS file can be modified via Saber's IDE and is compiled & published to */wwwroot/css/website.css*, which is loaded on every page of the user's website.
 * **Models**
   * Class files that represent data structures belong in this folder
 * **Scripts**